branflake2267/docs/README.md

 ### Install Cmd
 Download and install [Sencha Cmd](https://www.sencha.com/products/sencha-cmd/) for your platform.

-### Required NPM packages
+### Install NPM packages
 Run NPM install to import the node packages used in the project.
+There are two directories that can run node commands.

+* ./libk/

     $ cd ./libk/
     $ npm install

+* ./lib/

+    $ cd ./lib/
+    $ npm install

-## Run the Things
+## Running

 This process is broken down into three sub-processes